-- 5.18.
-LeDeR Quality Assurance Panel The full terms of reference can be found in Appendix 4 - 5.19.
-Purpose / role of the group
+4.7 LeDeR Quality Assurance Panel The full terms of reference can be found in Appendix 4

-. . . .
+4.7.1 Purpose / role of the group

 Is a group of Experts-by-Experience that look at how good each review is.
 They give ideas of what can be done better.
-RUT Experts-by-experience are people that have personal experience of a disability or caring for someone who does.
+Experts-by-experience are people that have personal experience of a disability or caring for someone who does.
 Experts-by-profession are people from across health and social care who have knowledge, skills and expertise on caring for people with a learning disability or autistic person.

-The panel will look at: What the reviewer has said in an initial review How good the initial review is and making sure something is done to make things better.
-Recommend if a focussed review needs to be undertaken to find out more information.
-Think about what changes need to happen.
-We call this learning into action.
-Make recommendations for improvements to be captured in the learning into action tracker.
+The panel will look at: captured in the learning into action tracker.
 To work out what the information from the reviews mean.
 This could be something good, helping to stop someone dying too early.
 It could be something that could be made better.

-Sole Cases will be given to Safeguarding if the group feels it is needed.
+Codeding Cases will be given to Safeguarding if the group feels it is needed.
 A mark between 1 - 6 is given to how good the care is.
 6 being the best and 1 the worst.
 When a review has been looked at, the person who leads on LeDeR in Gloucestershire (this person is called the Local Area Contact or LAC), does the following: Fills in the Gloucestershire LeDeR checklist (Appendix 1) noting good practice and learning points.
-Tells the reviewer that the review has been closed.
-Or Asks the reviewer to make changes or get more information Asks the reviewer to tell everyone who they spoke with about the review.
+Tells the reviewer that 1. the review has been closed.
+Or 2.
+Asks the reviewer to make changes or get more information or undertake a focussed review.
+Asks the reviewer to tell everyone who they spoke with about the review.
 Share learning with the LeDeR Learning into Action Group.
 Share the Learning on a page (if we have consent to share) with a wider group of people to share the learning.

-- 5.20.
-Reviewers will be asked to grade the care the person received at the end of a focused review (cases which only receive an initial review will not be graded).
-Care is graded on two elements of the health and social care the person received: - Quality of care the person received - Availability and effectiveness of services the person Care is graded on a scale of 1-6 where 1 represents poor care and 6 represents excellent care.
+- 4.7.2 Reviewers will be asked to grade the care the person received at the end of a focused review (cases which only receive an initial review will not be graded).
+Care is graded on two elements of the health and social care the person received: - 1.
+Quality of care the person received - 2.
+Availability and effectiveness of services the person Care is graded on a scale of 1-6 where 1 represents poor care and 6 represents excellent care.

-5.21.
-The scales on which care is graded can be found in Table 28.
+The scales on which care is graded can be found in

+Table 27.
 The system may suggest a grade for a review based on the answers a reviewer has given to previous questions (for example, where the reviewer has indicated that there were gaps in service provision or NICE guidance was not followed the system will suggest that the review is graded as a 3).
 The reviewer can change the suggested grade and add an explanation as to why they have changed it.
 When a review is graded 1 or 2, it is important for the reviewer to think about potential safeguarding and serious incidents and speak with the local area contact.

-5.22.
 Table 2 - National LeDeR Scoring System